-Leg six of our 206 mile collaborative walk from the estuary of the River Severn up to it’s source has been completed!
+Leg seven of our 206 mile collaborative walk from the estuary of the River Severn up to it’s source has been completed!

 If you would like to keep up to date with the teams progress then visit here.

 Leg 7 – Mythe Bridge, Tewkesbury to Worcester Riding School, Clifton

 Well done to Pete, Unlocking the Severn Waterways Environment Apprentice, for completing the seventh leg of our Severn Way walk, his second leg of the walk so far!

 Pete had some words from his leg –

 ‘The walk started at the beautiful Mythe Bridge just upstream from Tewkesbury Ham.
 My immediate impression was how yellow the scenery was.
 It must be a particularly good year for meadow buttercups as they were covering a wide area both sides of the path, and well into the distance as far as the eye could see.
 My partner Esther, and my dog Marley, joined me for this walk.
 The heat was going to cause an issue, as it was a hot day and the sun was on our backs.
 We had to make regular stops at fishing swims to allow Marley to have a paddle and get a drink in the river.
 Although shorts and t-shirts were the preferred clothing of choice this did mean getting stung by stinging nettles when wading through overgrown areas.
 Our first landmark was the M50 bridge which crosses the river near the village of Ripple, about 2.5 miles into the walk.
 We took this opportunity to have a rest in the shade, and I couldn’t resist the urge to pull up some Himalayan Balsam!